dilawar/smoldyn/docs/user/user_manual.rst

 is perpendicular to.
 These dimensions are better called displacements because they are added to the corner that is entered, so they may be positive or negative.
-For example, for a square in a 3-D system that is perpendicular to the *y*"axis, has sides of length 10 and is centered about the origin, enter: ``panel rect +1 "5 0 "5 10 10``.
-This same square could be entered as ``panel rect +1 5 0 5 "10 "10`` , or with other descriptions.
+For example, for a square in a 3-D system that is perpendicular to the *y*-axis, has sides of length 10 and is centered about the origin, enter: ``panel rect +1 -5 0 -5 10 10``.
+This same square could be entered as ``panel rect +1 5 0 5 -10 -10`` , or with other descriptions.
 A rectangle is always perpendicular to an axis.

 For ``tri``, enter the coordinates of the corners of the triangle.
 This